-Who can be invited as a scholar / guest lecturer in an Erasmus Mundus Joint Master Degree (EMJMD)?
+Who can be invited as a scholar / guest lecturer in an Erasmus Mundus Joint Master Degree?

 Scholars / guest lecturers can be academic faculty or geospatial professionals world-wide.
 Activities include: teaching / training in residential courses or summer schools, contributing to the promotion and dissemination of the CDE Erasmus Mundus study programme.

-Applications are submitted directly to the Programme Office, scholars/guest lecturers will be selected in cooperation with CDE partner universities.
+Applicants are invited to contact Programme Board members at host universities; scholars/guest lecturers will be selected in cooperation with CDE partner universities and the Selection Committee.
 A contractual agreement will define compensation as well as contributions by the visiting scholar to the CDE study programme.
-Applicants are invited to contact Programme Board members at host universities.

 Teaching or training activities offered (based on prior teaching experience detailing course type, learning outcomes, content, type of exam, see e.g.).

 Planned / potential duration of stay, see intakes.